Recommended for - Staff working with students who have particularly weak skills in Junior, Middle, and Upper primary.

-Regardless of the contributing factors, this short course aims to provide specialist training so those working with these students have the knowledge, tools and skills to deliver targeted, explicit instruction to help facilitate the development of early literacy skills.
+Regardless of the contributing factors, this short course aims to provide specialist training so those working with these students have the knowledge, tools, and skills to deliver targeted, explicit instruction to help facilitate the development of early literacy skills.

 - Clarification of the difference between a poor reader and a non-reader.

-- An investigation of the two KEY skills involved in early decoding/reading.
+- An investigation of the two KEY skills involved in early decoding/reading

 - Provision of assessments to track pre-reading and early decoding/reading skill development.

 - An outline of the explicit instruction that is required to facilitate early decoding/reading.

 - A brief discussion of research relating to early reading and synthetic phonics.

-- An explanation of 'The Junior Primary Spelling Profile' which can be used once pre (or emergent) literacy skills have been acquired.
+- An explanation of 'The Junior Primary Spelling Profile' can be used once pre (or emergent) literacy skills have been acquired.

 - Clarification of the difference between a poor speller and a non-speller.

 - An investigation of the three KEY skills involved in early spelling.